-Especially if you aren’t a morning person.
+Especially if you are not a morning person.
 My husband is a morning person.
 He wakes up singing and dancing.

 There are periods of time that I still struggle, but the following tips help me on those hard days, and I know they’ll help you too!

-2. Go to bed earlier the night before
+1. Go to bed earlier the night before.

 If you are always waking up exhausted, you aren’t getting enough sleep.